 The accident which sparked the Li v Yellow Cab Co. court case happened in Los Angeles in 1968.
-The plaintiff, Nga Li, was travelling on the inside lane of Alvarado Street, approaching Third Street.
+The plaintiff, Nga Li, was traveling on the inside lane of Alvarado Street, approaching Third Street.
 Before reaching the intersection, she attempted to turn left – across the three lanes running in the opposite direction – and into a service station on the other side of the street.

-However, the court decided that Nga Li was also negligent, and that her left turn with a vehicle approaching created a hazard.
+However, the court decided that Nga Li was also negligent and that her left turn with a vehicle approaching created a hazard.

 By the letter of the contributory negligence law at the time, Li was therefore automatically barred from receiving any compensation for her injuries and the vehicle damage sustained in the crash.